 Your little ones appreciate it when you present the world to them in a factual manner and help them to make sense of it.
 Coupled with quality intellectual materials, they begin to make better sense of their environment.
 They become more aware of their surroundings and pay more attention to details.
 This desire for knowledge would be their motivation for wanting to learn to read as they begin their quest for knowledge

 Stage 3: Let’s get moving

-A strong vestibular system strengthens your child’s ability to pay attention and be still for longer periods of time for a formal school setting.
-Introducing basic gymnastics play or action songs strengthen children’s ability to co-ordinate their body and enhance their abilities to judge strength, speed and distances.
+A strong vestibular system strengthens your child’s ability to pay attention and be still for longer periods of time in a formal school setting.
+Introducing basic gymnastics play or action songs strengthen children’s ability to coordinate their body and enhance their abilities to judge strength, speed and distances.
 These skills are prerequisites for your child to excel in subjects such as arithmetic and sciences.

 The next time you come home and see your child playing, join in the fun!
 Rest assured that they are working their brains a lot more than doing a piece of the worksheet.